 NOTE 1: When evaluating web sites they are evaluated as individual web pages.
 Web applications, mobile web applications etc. are covered under the definition of web page which is quite broad and covers all web content types.

 The web content requirements in clause 9.2 set out all of the Level A and Level AA Success Criteria from the W3C Web Content Accessibility Guidelines (WCAG 2.0) [4].
 The WCAG 2.0 conformance requirements are contained in clause 9.3.
-Annex A contains a copy of Web Content Accessibility Guidelines (WCAG 2.0) [4].

 Only web pages that conform to all of the web content requirements of clause 9.2 and the conformance requirements of clause 9.3 will conform to WCAG 2.0 Level AA.